drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.payments-information-structure/docs.md

 | workflow   | The payment workflow, default is `payment_default`; *Manual* payment types use `payment_manual` |

 ##### Creating payments
 Payments are created during checkout when a customer confirms his order and can be created manually through the administrative UI.
-See also the [Code recipes documentation](../code-recipes) for an example of creating a payment programatically.
+See the [Code recipes documentation](../code-recipes) for an example of creating a payment programatically.
 For *Manual* and *On-site* payment gateway plugins, payments are created by the `createPayment()` method.
 For *Off-site* payment gateway plugins, payments are typically created in the `onReturn()` method or in the `onNotify()` method, if the gateway supports asynchronous notifications (IPNs).

 ##### Saving payments
 - When a payment is saved, the payment gateway mode is automatically set, based on the current mode for its payment gateways's plugin.